Army, Prasar Bharati advise staff to download Aarogya Setu mobile app

 Sources said Tata Consultancy Services is working on testing and some of other aspects of the platform.
 Tech Mahindra and the Mahindra group are coordinating with the committee on the next version of the application and leveraging next generation technologies like artificial intelligence, machine learning and data science.

 Tech Mahindra is also working on expanding the reach of Aarogya Setu on all types of phones.
-The current version of Aarogya Setu app is fit for use on smartphones only..
+The current version of Aarogya Setu app is fit for use on smartphones only.
+The total number of COVID-19 cases in India crossed 12,000 while the death toll surpassed 400, according to official data.

+The country has been under lockdown since March 25 to check the spread of the disease..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)